 The MIDI is powered through it’s USB-C connection.
 It can be powered by an older iOS device (with a Lightning connector) using an OTG adapter as shown below.
 It can be powered directly from a new iOS device (with the USB-C connector), from a computer’s USB port, a cell phone charger, or a USB battery pack.
 A small 5000 mAH battery powers it for over 12 hours.
 It can connect to the iOS or Mac device using BLE so no physical connection is required when it’s not plugged directly into the device.

-Unlike CTR2-Micro, the MIDI has no internal radio control logic.
+Unlike CTR2-Micro, in classic MIDI mode the MIDI has no internal radio control logic.
 The entire radio user interface (UI) is handled by the app.
 The MIDI only sends MIDI commands, it doesn’t monitor any of the settings in the app.
 Mapping the MIDI’s controls to the app is the only setup required.

 I’ve added a video on CTR2-MIDI to my YouTube channel.
 You can view it here.